Wind power in Oklahoma: Growth

-In 2017, Invenergy and GE announced plans for the $4.5 billion, 2,000 MW Wind Catcher (a/k/a Windcatcher) project on a 300,000-acre site in Cimarron and Texas counties in the Oklahoma Panhandle, which would have been among the world's largest wind farms when completed in 2020.
-American Electric Power ("AEP") utility subsidiaries Public Service Company of Oklahoma ("PSO") and Southwestern Electric Power Co. ("SWEPCO") asked utility regulators in Louisiana, Arkansas, Texas and Oklahoma to approve plans to purchase the wind farm from Invenergy upon completion of construction.
-However, the project ran into opposition and was finally cancelled in July 2018.
+In 2017, Invenergy and GE announced plans for the $4.5 billion, 2,000 MW Wind Catcher (aka Windcatcher) project on a 300,000-acre site in Cimarron and Texas counties in the Oklahoma Panhandle, which would have been among the world's largest wind farms when completed in 2020.
+American Electric Power (AEP) utility subsidiaries Public Service Company of Oklahoma (PO) and Southwestern Electric Power Co.
+(SWEPCO) asked utility regulators in Louisiana, Arkansas, Texas and Oklahoma to approve plans to purchase the wind farm from Invenergy upon completion of construction.
+However, the project ran into opposition and was cancelled in July 2018.

 PSO was approved in early 2020 by regulators in Oklahoma as well as Arkansas to own a 45.5% share of a massive 1,485 megawatt wind project known as the North Central Energy Facilities, with SWEPCO owning the rest.
 The project includes three wind farms covering areas in Alfalfa, Blaine, Custer, Kingfisher, Garfield, Major and Woods counties of Oklahoma.
 Hearings still need to be held in Texas and Louisiana.
 While the abandoned Wind Catcher plan envisioned a new 765-kilovolt transmission line, which would have run hundreds of miles in Oklahoma, the North Central facilities are near an existing PSO/SWEPCO transmission system.
-Also, the project is said to be scalable, so that states which approve the project would have the ability to increase the number of megawatts allocated to them should another state reject the proposal, as long as a minimum of 810 MW is committed.
+The project is said to be scalable, so that states which approve the project would have the ability to increase the number of megawatts allocated to them should another state reject the proposal, as long as a minimum of 810 MW is committed.

 The Traverse Wind Energy Center, located north of Weatherford came online in 2022, with a capacity of 999 MW.
 It was built by Invenergy and contracted by American Electric Power.
 It is the second-largest wind project in the United States, behind the Alta Wind Energy Center in California.